freenas/freenas-docs/userguide/plugins.rst

-The :guilabel:`Available Plugins` page lists the plugin name, description, current version, and if the plugin is officially supported.
+The :guilabel:`Available Plugins` page lists the plugin name, description, current version, and whether the plugin is officially supported.

 .. note:: If the list of available plugins is not displayed, open :ref:`Shell` and verify that the %brand% system can :command:`ping`